 Instructions

-• Bring a small saucepan with water to the boil.
-Add salted ginger and cook for 1 minute (up to 5 minutes for less spicy and mild sushi ginger).
-Drain over a sieve, wait until cool, and squeeze out all excess liquid using your hands.
-Fill the ginger in a small mason jar.
+• Bring a small saucepan of water to a boil.
+Add the salted ginger and cook for 1 minute (up to 5 minutes if you prefer it less spicy).
+Drain the ginger in a sieve, let it cool, and squeeze out any excess liquid with your hands.
+Transfer in a mason jar.

 Notes

-• Ginger Cooking Time: 1 minute is for spicy ginger, the longer you cook it, the less spicy it gets.
-Don’t cook longer than 5 minutes.
+• Ginger Cooking Time: The longer you cook the ginger, the milder it gets.
+But don’t cook it longer than 5 minutes.

 Nutrition